itsays-zqc/my-website/docs/tutorial/3Simulation/2FDTD.md

 **Go to Material Library**: If selected, user can go to standard material database to set background material according to needs.
 And the selected material relative property from standard material database will be displayed in the material data list.

-7) **Refractive Index**: The refractive index of the surrounding, background medium in the simulation region.（Default: 1)
+7) **Refractive Index**: The refractive index of the surrounding, background medium in the simulation region.(Default: 1)